commercialhaskell/stack/doc/README.md

     For other operating systems and direct downloads, see the [install and upgrade guide](install_and_upgrade.md).

-!!! info

-    Stack can also be installed using the separate [GHCup](https://www.haskell.org/ghcup/) installer for Haskell-related tools.

 ## How to upgrade Stack

 If Stack is already installed, you can upgrade it to the latest version by the